figmentdragon/creativity-architecture/theme/lib/framework/twbs/bootstrap4/components/utilities.md

 <a href="#" class="text-danger">Danger link</a>
 {% endexample %}

 Similar to the contextual text color classes, easily set the background of an element to any contextual class.
-Anchor components will darken on hover, just like the text classes.
+Anchor components will shade-color on hover, just like the text classes.

 {% example html %}
 <div class="bg-primary">Nullam id dolor id nibh ultricies vehicula ut id elit.</div>